tier4/AWML/docs/operation/contribution.md

 - [ ] Update [release note](/docs/operation/release_note.md)
 - [ ] Check deploying to onnx file and running at Autoware environment (If the model is used for Autoware and you change model architecture)

-### Add a new model
+### Add a new algorithm

-Note that if you want to your own model, please make PR for [original MMLab libraries](https://github.com/open-mmlab).
+Note that if you want to new algorithm, please make PR for [original MMLab libraries](https://github.com/open-mmlab).
-After merged by it (For example, [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) and [mmdetection](https://github.com/open-mmlab/mmdetection)), we update the version of dependency of MMLab libraries and make our configs in `/projects`.
+After merged by it for MMLab libraries like [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) and [mmdetection](https://github.com/open-mmlab/mmdetection), we update the version of dependency of MMLab libraries and make our configs in `/projects`.

-If you want to add a config or script for models of MMLab's model, you should add codes to `/projects/{model_name}/`.
+If you want to add a config to T4dataset or scripts like onnx deploy for models of MMLab's model, you should add codes to `/projects/{model_name}/`.

 For PR review list with code owner for autoware-ml

 - [ ] Write why you add a new model